jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

 ### Webpage: Colouring Scheme

 The  parameter  for this  page  is  either  a  number or  the  keyword `nouveau`.
-In the first case, this is to work on an existing Colouring Scheme  and in  the latter  case  this is  to create  a new  Colouring Scheme.
+In the first case, the user  works on an existing Colouring Scheme  and in  the latter  case  he creates  a new  Colouring Scheme.

 If  the  Colouring  Scheme  is validated,  the  webpage  displays  the